GitHub billing

 • Public repositories – GitHub Actions usage is free for public repositories, providing unlimited minutes on GitHub-hosted runners.

-• Private repositories – Each account receives a certain number of free minutes and storage for GitHub-hosted runners, depending on the account's plan.
+• Private repositories – Each account receives some free minutes and storage for GitHub-hosted runners, depending on the account's plan.
 For example, GitHub Free for personal accounts includes 2,000 CI/CD minutes per month.
-Usage beyond the included amounts is managed by spending limits.
+Spending limits manage usage beyond the included amounts.

 It's important to monitor usage to avoid unexpected costs, especially for private repositories with high activity.